 A Simple Bulletproof Coffee Recipe

-This first recipe is as simple as it gets.
+This first Bulletproof coffee recipe is as simple as it gets.
 To make it, you only need butter, coffee, a blender, and your favorite mug.
 If you’re new to bulletproof coffee and are looking for a recipe to start with, we recommend this one.
 It will give you an appreciation for what bulletproof coffee is about at a fundamental level and give you a solid foundation to build off of going forward.

 1. Make a cup of coffee.

 Brew a cup of coffee exactly how you normally would.
 You can use your favorite brew method and coffee beans with no changes.
-We recommend medium or dark roast coffee since we find that light roast flavor profiles can unpleasantly clash with the butter.
+We recommend medium or dark roast coffee since we find that light roast flavor profiles can unpleasantly clash with butter.

 2. Blend your coffee and butter.